PaulPoandl/Helix/README.md

 Ensure that you don't include any of the aforementioned commands in your everyday interactions, as doing so will trigger the function associated with that specific command.

-You have the option to activate or deactivate OpenAI and WolframAlpha.
-However, this means that the commands related to WolframAlpha and OpenAI will no longer be available as well as the weather, and Helix will not be capable of handling all everyday commands as effectively.
+You have the option to activate or deactivate OpenAI, Geimini and WolframAlpha.
+However, this means that the commands related to WolframAlpha, Gemini and OpenAI will no longer be available as well as the weather (by deactivating Wolframalpha), the commands 'run tcommand to' and 'linux command to' (by deactivating OpenAI) and Helix will not be capable of handling all everyday commands as effectively (by deactivating Wolframalpha or/and OpenAI).
 Furthermore, the responses to these everyday commands may not be as satisfactory.

-You also have the option to change your location for weather information, your name (how Helix addresses you), and the APIs for the AIs.
+You also have the option to change your location for weather information, your name (how Helix addresses you), your Ascii preference (the way Helix sign is written at the dashboard) and the APIs for the AIs.
 To do so, please enter the corresponding command.
+When you change Ascii preference, you can choose between technical/simple/modern/default or random.
+Random is a mix of all of them.
+To look up what Asciis every theme have, please open the corresponding python script for each topic.
+You will find them in a folder called 'ascii_art'. in the helix folder.
+Optionally you can add your own art.
-You can also activate or deactivate location (weather) and events (calendar), but this will result in the absence of this information on your dashboard (start screen), and the specific commands associated with them will no longer function.
+You can also activate or deactivate location (weather), Ascii (Helix sign) and events (calendar), but this will result in the absence of this information on your dashboard (start screen), and the specific commands associated with them will no longer function.